Natalja-Olefire/BlueSpursHomework/README.md

 API keys can be found in `application.properties` file, that is incorrect - in production system they should be injected from environment variables.

-Tests are implemented only for `ProductController` class, that also is not good (I remember about TDD), but due to time restriction I've decidede, that working app could be more interesting, than working tests.
+Tests are implemented only for `ProductController` class, that also is not good (I remember about TDD), but due to time restrictions I've decided, that working app could be more interesting, than working tests.
 So, if I could create TODO list for applicaiton - first item for this list is normal test coverage.

 Another item for TODO - checking, that provided sellers information is correct during application startup, and signaling that something is wrong when information is not correct (like URL is not responding, or API key is not correct, or provided info about returned JSON is not correct), so critical information could be corrected ASAP.